Inference on causal and structural parameters using many moment inequalities: Motivating examples

 for all $d\in \mathcal{D}$.
 Further, assuming that the conditional distribution of $\varepsilon$ given $X$ is known (alternatively, it can be assumed that this distribution is known up to a parameter that is a part of the parameter $\theta$), both the left- and the right-hand sides of these inequalities can be calculated.
 Denote them by $P_1(d,X,\theta)$ and $P_2(d,X,\theta)$, respectively, to obtain

 These inequalities can be used for inference about the parameter $\theta$.
 Note that the number of inequalities in (\ref{eq: inequalities CT}) is $2|\mathcal{D}|=2^{m+1}$, which is a large number even if $m$ is only moderately large.
 Moreover, these inequalities are conditional on $X$.
 For inference about the parameter $\theta$, each of these inequalities can be transformed into a large and increasing number of unconditional inequalities as described above.
 Also, if the firms have more than two decisions, the number of inequalities will be even (much) larger.
+Finally, one can produce even larger set of inequalities in this example using the bounds of \cite{GH11}; see Section \ref{sec: monte carlo market structure} for details.
 Therefore, our framework is exactly suitable for this example.